Synesso/scala-stellar-sdk/README.md

 ## Benefits

-A Scala developer would choose this SDK over the Java SDK because:
+A Scala developer would choose to use this SDK because it aims to provide:

+* Code safety
   * `Option`s, not nulls
   * `Try`s, not exceptions
-* `Future`s for all network operations
+  * Explicit type hierarchies instead of meaningful primitives

+* Convenience
+  * Asynchronous by default
   * Encapsulation of paged responses into `Stream`s
   * Case classes instead of builder patterns
-* Explicit type hierarchies instead of meaningful primitives
-* Test coverage: Generative testing using scalacheck with the goal of 100% coverage
   * Perform network operations on the terminal through the scala REPL

+* Correctness
+  * Generative testing using scalacheck with the goal of 100% test coverage

 ## Deprecation warning